Ongoing Research:

 The focus of this research is the super heavy dark matter candidate, a primordial blackhole.

-Primordial blackholes (PBH) form due to the collapse of large density perturbations during the radiation dominated epoch.
-When a region becomes sufficiently overdense and enters the horizon, gravity rapidly dominates over pressure which results in a collapse and under right conditions it forms a BH.
-The generation of large density perturbation is done by inflation.
-Other early universe processes which can produce overdensity include collapse of cosmic string loops, collision of bubbles from phase transition etc.
+Primordial blackholes (PBHs) form due to the collapse of large density perturbations during the radiation-dominated epoch.
+When a region becomes sufficiently overdense and enters the horizon, gravity rapidly dominates over pressure, which results in a collapse, and under the right conditions, it forms a black hole.
+The generation of large density perturbations is done by inflation.
+Other early universe processes which can produce overdensity include the collapse of cosmic string loops, the collision of bubbles from the phase transition, etc.

 to be updated...

-In order to understand the galaxy formation, one needs to first understand inflows and outflows!
-From the observations we know that there is multiphase and clumpy gas present in galactic outflows such as M82.
-The question is how do we explain the existence of cool clumps in the galactic outflows.
+In order to understand galaxy formation, one needs to first understand inflows and outflows!
+From the observations, we know that there is multiphase and clumpy gas present in galactic outflows such as M82.
+The question is, how do we explain the existence of cool clumps in the galactic outflows?
 That's where thermal instability comes in.
-In brief it refers to the condensation of gas purely due to thermodynamics not gravitation as the radiation pressure would be much higher than the gravitational potential energy density.
+In brief, it refers to the condensation of gas purely due to thermodynamics, not gravitation, as the radiation pressure would be much higher than the gravitational potential energy density.

-Thermal Instability: Small density perturbations cause a runaway heating and cooling which result in condensation of diffuse gas in cooler regions. (assuming the generalised heat loss function is zero)
+Thermal Instability: Small density perturbations cause a runaway heating and cooling, which result in the condensation of diffuse gas in cooler regions. (assuming the generalised heat loss function is zero)

-In galactic outflows due to expansion of the gas the number density of atoms reduces which leads to longer cooling time.
-In this sense there is a coupling between cooling time scale and expansion time scale.
+In galactic outflows due to the expansion of the gas, the number density of atoms reduces, which leads to a longer cooling time.
+In this sense, there is a coupling between the cooling time scale and the expansion time scale.
 So the problem is to study this coupling.

 (to be updated)